-- This mini-world contains students and homework exercises (entities, objects). - Students have a name and an email address (attributes, properties, data about objects).
+- This mini-world contains students and courses (entities, objects). - Students have a name and an email address (attributes, properties, data about objects). - Students are identified by their name (key).

-- Students are identified by their name (key). - Exercises have a number and a number of points.
-They are identified by their number. - Students solve exercises (relationship). - A student can solve between 0 and arbitrarily many exercises, and an exercise can be solved by 0 or any number of students (many-to-many relationship).
+- Courses have an identifying number and a title. - Students take courses (relationship). - A student can take between 1 and arbitrarily many courses, and a course can be taken by 0 or any number of students (many-to-many relationship).

-However, between each student and each exercise at most one connection can exist (relationships are sets of pairs).
+However, between each student and each course at most one connection can exist (relationships are sets of pairs).